 Skip to main content

-CEI supports cross-border schools’ competition
+CEI supports scientific dissemination to youth through a regional schools’ competition

 On 23 October 2025, the third edition of “Viva Marga – Margherita Hack e la Luna” competition opened in Gorizia celebrating the legacy of the renowned Italian astrophysicist and her pioneering role in opening the world of science to women and younger generations.

-As part of the competition, participating classes submitted original works inspired by Margherita Hack and her relationship with the Moon.
-These could be short videos, poems, essays, visual artworks such as drawings, posters or installations, podcasts or comics.
+As part of the competition, participating classes from lower and upper secondary schools shall elaborate creative works inspired by Margherita Hack and her relationship with the Moon, thus combining science, art, and historical memory.
+These works can be short videos, poems, essays, visual artworks such as drawings, posters or installations, podcasts or comics.

 Image gallery